xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-creating-a-scene-and-adding-nodes.md

 For SceneJS, a benefit of scene graphs is modularity, where JSON subtrees can be complete reusable components, and brevity, where state may be reused by wrapping it around many child nodes.

-# Creating a Scene Graph
+# Creating a scene graph
 The snippet below is an example of a 3D scene created with SceneJS.
 The scene graph is a directed acyclic graph expressed in JSON, in this case defining a scene containing a blue teapot and two boxes sharing the same textured appearance.
 Geometry nodes are normally at the leaves, where they inherit the state defined by higher nodes, in this case the material